mrsingleton/jour71105/lessons/data/spreadsheets/03-sort.md

 # Sort data
+Get immediate summaries of your dataset's contents by placing the most important or most telling values into order.
+You get similar info to what you'd get by running the aggregate functions `MAX()` and `MIN()`.
 - _Column sorting_ lets you flip the direction that row values appear.
 - Choose which columns to order by first, order by second, etc.
 - Then choose an upward or downward alphanumeric direction.